HotPocketHPE/mhguide/mhguide.md

 ### Evading

 The basic roll is an invaluable part of your toolset.
+For a small stamina cost, it will quickly move you in the direction you're facing.
+Use this to quickly get out of harm's way, or into

 Superman dive